SoulEncoded/VersionControl/README.md

 ## The Problem And Solution
 Here is a simple example of a problem that Git solves for software engineers.

+Steps
-Step 1: A engineer writes and saves the code.
+1. A engineer writes and saves the code.
-Step 2: A engineer changes the code and saves over his previous changes Step 3: A engineer realizes that he actually needs the changes that he saved over.
+2. A engineer changes the code and saves over his previous changes
+3. A engineer realizes that he actually needs the changes that he saved over.

 If we did not have version control for this example we would not have access to the code that we saved over.
 So the first problem that Git solves for us is providing a **history**